 - Blunts the release of cortisol in a stressful event, similar to other adaptogens

-- Acts as a partial agonist at mu-opioid receptors and competitive antagonists at kappa- and delta-opioid receptors (this is one mechanism how it makes you feel better and blunts pain.)
+- Acts as a partial agonist at mu-opioid receptors and a competitive antagonist at kappa- and delta-opioid receptors (this is one mechanism for how it makes you feel better and blunts pain.)

 - NMDA antagonist, which helps against depression, similar to mirtazapine or magnesium for example.